PTCscheduler/specs/generic_specV1.md

 - should be able to print a master list of all conferences (template to be given to us)

 *Teacher*
-- can do CRUD operations on their own schedule, can not see other teachers schedule
+- can do CRUD operations on their own schedule, can not see other teachers schedules
 - creates a login with a @ops.edu email
 - should be able to print their own schedule
 - should be able to print reminder slips
 - send email reminder to parents

-**Senario 1 **(Why the administrator needs complete access) Lorraine Mcfly calls the office of the school and Strickland answers, the current time slot of 3pm for PTC won't work she'd like to change it to 4pm.
+**Senario 1** (Why the administrator needs complete access) Lorraine Mcfly calls the office of the school and Strickland answers, the current time slot of 3pm for PTC won't work she'd like to change it to 4pm.
 Strickland asks what teacher and must log into the platform look up Dr. Brown sees that an 4pm doesnt work but 4:45 later does.
 Lorraine agrees and hangs up while Strickland changes Brown's PTC schedule.
 When Dr. Brown loggs into the platform again a notification appears at the top to the change.

 **Senario 2** (why the reminder functionality)